sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/02_AREA2_sampling_design.md

 7\.
 The Map (D) is where spatial data is displayed.

 <img align="center" src="./images/sampling/AREA2_tool_overview.png"  vspace="10" width="800">

+### Notes on Changes Made to Our Local Version of AREA2
+1. SEED defined at the top of the script (not in the GUI)

+User defined parameter (this is used for repeatable randomization and is saved in the file name)

+var definedseed = 33 //set this to any integer you like

+This variable is used in the stratifiedSample function -- "seed: definedseed"

+User must comment out this "seed: definedseed" line and remove from file name if using a seed is not desired

+2. FILENAME includes seed for later reference

+"description:'sample_csv_seed'+definedseed,"

+"description:'sample_asset_seed'+definedseed,"

+User must remove "+definedseed" from these lines from "description:" lines of the export funtion if a seed is not desired

+3. In the stratifiedSample function, set scale parameter to the map pixel size instead of a hard-coded 30

+However, if you are using Landsat, it works with the update or without

+"scale: Number(SCALEBOX.getValue()), // Landsat spatial resolution // edited - was 30 in the original AREA2"

+4. PRE-SET STRATA MAP ASSET PATH in the code instead of having to type it in the GUI (optional)

+If desired the user can change the asset path in the code.
+This variable is now called upon in the code for the default path in the first textbox "IMAGEID = ui.Textbox('Specify image ID', defined_strata_map_path);"

+var defined_strata_map_path = 'projects/pc556-ncs-liberia-forest-mang/assets/Liberia_landcover_forest_map_10m_v1_2014' //set this asset path

 # 1. Using the AREA2 Stratified Random Sampling Tool